ANKANA-MONDAL-MCA-A-2024-26-09-UEMK/Java-Assignment/.vscode/README.md

 Create a subclass of this class SavingsAccount and add the following details:
 Data Members: (a) rateOfInterest Methods: (a) calculateAount()
 11. Implementation of final keyword before a variable.
 12. Implementation of final keyword before a method.
 13. Implementation of final keyword before a class.
-14. Write a java program to create package.
-15. Write a java program to create a subpackage.
-16. Write a java program to access the methods from package.
-17. Write a java program to access the methods from package & subpackage both.
 18. Write a java program to observe the utility of public access specifier.